6 Important answers of why can I hear my Heartbeat in my Ear?

 Pulsatile tinnitus isn’t harmful and is a symptom to identify any underlying issue that might be a problem if ignored.
 The underlying issues can be of many kinds such as vascular diseases.
 Pulsatile tinnitus can be cured by identifying the underlying issue and curing it.

-1.1 How does it affect You?
+1.1 How Does it Affect You?

 In some cases, it can develop into anxiety as well.
 It is mainly caused by underlying issues that you might not be aware of, so get in touch with your doctor regarding this condition and cure the underlying cause.